Last updated: March 1, 2021

 Indiana

-Marijuana use for medicinal and recreational purposes remains illegal.
+Marijuana use is legal in Indiana for medicinal purposes.
+Recreational use, however, remains illegal.

 Indiana drug testing »